-Guides specializing in Eastern Europe highlight the charms of Krakow, Poznan, Warsaw and Gdansk, where the prices can be as friendly as the people.
+Guides specializing in eastern and central Europe highlight the charms of Kraków, Poznań, Warsaw, and Gdańsk, where the prices can be as friendly as the people.
 Also, Fred Plotkin explains how this is a really big anniversary year for opera.
 He recommends performances celebrating the birthdays of Wagner, Verdi, and Benjamin Britten.

 - Cameron Hewitt, tour guide and co-author of the "Rick Steves' Eastern Europe" guidebook (Avalon Travel)

-- Eszter Bokros, tour guide to Eastern Europe, based in Budapest
+- Eszter Bokros, tour guide to central and eastern Europe, based in Budapest

 - Fred Plotkin, author of "Opera 101: A Complete Guide to Learning and Loving Opera" (Hyperion)